DiffMesh: A Motion-aware Diffusion Framework for Human Mesh Recovery from Videos: More Related Work and Implementation Details

 \subsection{Loss Function}

-Our DDT relies on the SMPL model \cite{SMPL:2015} to reconstruct the human mesh.
+Our DiffMesh relies on the SMPL model \cite{SMPL:2015} to reconstruct the human mesh.
 The SMPL model can generate the body mesh $M \in \mathbb{R}^{N \times 3} $ with $N=6890$ vertices by taking in the predicted pose parameters $\theta$ and the shape parameters $\beta$ as inputs, which can be expressed as $M = SMPL (\theta, \beta) $.
 Once the body mesh $M$ is obtained, the body joints $J$ can be estimated by applying the predefined joint regression matrix $W$, i.e., $J \in \mathbb{R}^{k \times 3} = W \cdot M$, where $k$ represents the number of joints.
 We adopt the same loss function as previous methods TCMR \cite{tcmr}.

-where * denote the ground-truth value, $w_1=0.06$, $w_2=60$, and $w_3=300$.
+where * denote the ground-truth value, $w_1=0.5$, $w_2=10$, and $w_3=1000$.

-Besides this general loss for mesh recovery, we add additional loss as mentioned in Section 3.4 of the main paper.
-By applying our proposed augmentation technique, we can obtain two outputs $y_t^{F}$ and $y_t^{B}$.
-The $y_t^{F}$ is generated by the forward decoding process depending on the backward motion, while $y_t^{B}$ is generated by the backward decoding process depending on the forward motion, respectively.
-The $y_t^{F}$ and $y_t^{B}$ should be identical.
-Thus a MSE loss is applied between $y_t^{F}$ and $y_t^{B}$:
+Besides this general loss for mesh recovery, we add additional auxiliary loss as mentioned in Section 3.4 of the main paper.
+Our designed transformer-based diffusion model can predict the previous conditional feature $\hat{c}_{i-1}$ given the current conditional feature input $c_{i}$.
+A MSE loss is applied between the ground truth $c_{i-1}$ and predicted $\hat{c}_{i-1}$: